The Next One (film)

 The Next One is a science fiction film starring Keir Dullea and Adrienne Barbeau released in 1984, and directed by Nico Mastorakis.
+It was released in the United States as The Time Traveler.

 Plot summary

-The Next One is a film in which the recent-widow of an American astronaut finds Glen - a man with uncanny powers and castaway in space and time - washed up on the beach of her Greek Island retreat.
+The Next One is a film in which the recent widow of an American astronaut finds Glen — a man with uncanny powers and lost in space and time — on the beach of her retreat on a Greek Island.

 Reception

 Colin Greenland reviewed The Next One for Imagine magazine, and stated that "An awkward movie, but a thoughtful attempt to connect ancient and modern mythology."